mescuwa/codetag/README.md

 # Include hidden files and directories (like .git) in the analysis
 codetag scan . -i

+# --- The 'pack' command (Pro Feature) ---

+# Pack a project and save the output to a text file
+codetag pack /path/to/my-project -o context.txt

+# Customize the packing by changing the max file size (e.g., 200 KB)
+codetag pack . -o context.txt --max-file-size-kb 200

+# Customize which extensions to exclude
+codetag pack . -o context.txt --exclude-extensions ".md,.log"
 ```

 ### Packing Source for AI Context